Measuring the Change

 The challenges in estimating human trafficking are similar to those of estimating forced labour, though recent innovations in estimation have begun to produce prevalence estimates in developed countries.

 On June 15, 2017, the Act for Partial Revision of the Act on Punishment of Organized Crimes and Control of Crime Proceeds, etc., an implementing legislation for the United Nations Convention against Transnational Organized Crime (hereinafter referred to as the “Convention against Transnational Organized Crime”), was passed in the 193rd Diet session, and the Act was enforced on July 11, 2017.
-Consequently, on that day, Japan concluded the Convention against Transnational Organized Crime as well as the Trafficking in Persons Protocol, a supplementary protocol to the Convention, etc., and thus became a State party to the Convention and the Protocol, etc.
+Consequently, on that day, Japan concluded the Convention against Transnational Organized Crime as well as two of its supplementary protocols including the Trafficking in Persons Protocol., and thus became a State party to the Convention and the Trafficking in Persons Protocol, etc.

 Key aspects of human development, such as poverty and lack of education, are found to be associated with risk of exploitation.
 Policies that address these issues may indirectly contribute to getting us closer to achieving Target 8.7.